avramdiy/SQ-Analysis/README.md

 - Made sure the internal monthly charts display the Open, High, Low prices in black, green, red ; for continuous visualization.

 ### 5th Commit

+- Created a route that allows the user to compare the 2016 monthly averages in a bar chart form.

+### Final Notes

+- Limited data.
+Need to choose a stock with more historical data next week for further statistical analysis.
+Looking at one arbitrary year does not help with investment decisions.